oxiby/book/src/guide/option.md

 ## A note about lists

-Recall that when we learned about lists, we learned that indexing into a list uses the same square bracket syntax as indexing into a hash map, only with an integer offset rather than a key name:
+Recall that when we learned about lists, we learned that indexing into a list uses the same square bracket syntax as indexing into a map, only with an integer offset rather than a key name:

 ```oxiby
 let fruits = ["apple", "banana", "carrot"]
 fruits[0] // "apple"
 ```

-It's worth noting that currently, this operation does _not_ return an `Option`, as it does for hash maps, even though it's the same idea, conceptually.
+It's worth noting that currently, this operation does _not_ return an `Option`, as it does for maps, even though it's the same idea, conceptually.
 Instead, accessing an array index that is out of bounds (e.g. `fruits[3]` above) will cause an error when the program actually runs.
 This is primarily for convenience, since manual bounds checking on every list index would add a lot of extra code when working with nested lists.
 However, this is likely to change to a safer construct in a future revision of Oxiby.